Mother (Danzig song): Appearances

 "Mother" appears during the end of episode 3 of season 2 of the HBO series Crashing.

 During the Mother's Day 2012 episode of The Cleveland Show, titled "Mama Drama", a quick excerpt of the song is played by Rallo and his friends during an elementary school talent show.
 The animation also mimics the original music video.

 "Mother" is featured on the in-game radio station 'Radio X' in the video games Grand Theft Auto: San Andreas and also appeared in True Crime: New York City.

 The song appears during the end credits of the video game F.3.A.R. and an episode of Portlandia.

-A cover version to which a final solo was added appears in the 2006 music video game Guitar Hero 2, whereas the master track appears in 2009's Guitar Hero Smash Hits.
+A cover version to which a final solo was added appears in the 2006 music video game Guitar Hero II, whereas the master track appears in 2009's Guitar Hero Smash Hits.
 Lissie's cover of the song is used during the Happy Hunting trailer for the 2015 video game Evolve.

 While pitching as the closer for the Boston Red Sox in 2004 and 2005, Keith Foulke entered home games to the playing of "Mother".
-Ryan Doumit of the Minnesota Twins baseball team uses "Mother" as his walk up song.
-It is also the entrance song for the MMA fighter Gabriel Gonzaga.
+Ryan Doumit of the Minnesota Twins baseball team used "Mother" as his walk up song.
+It was also the entrance song for the MMA fighter Gabriel Gonzaga.

 A cover of "Mother" appears in the 2017 film American Satan.

 "Mother" appears in the 2018 comedy film Tag.

 "Mother" appears during the episode 1 of season 2 of the Netflix series Russian Doll.

 "Mother" appears in episode 3 of season 1 of the Amazon series Paper Girls.

-"Mother" appears in the announcement trailer for the video game The Lords of the Fallen.
+"Mother" appears in the announcement trailer for the video game Lords of the Fallen.

+"Mother" appears in the end credits of Yellowjackets Season 2, Episode 5: Two Truths and a Lie.